OpenFn/gen/README.md

 The project structure is organized as follows:

-- `main.py`: Contains the main logic and application entry point.
+- `app/`: Contains the main logic and application entry point.
-- `ai_models/`: Directory containing the relevant AI models and related utilities.
 - `utils/`: Directory containing utility functions and helper modules for processing instructions and generating code.
 - `tests/`: Directory containing test files for the application.